desh2608/gss/README.md

 After the processing is complete (it may take a while if the RTTM file has a lot of segments), the enhanced wav files will be written to `exp/libricss/enhanced` .
 The wav files are named as *recoid-spkid-start_end.wav*, i.e., 1 wav file is generated for each segment in the RTTM.
+The "start" and "end" are padded to 6 digits, for example: 21.18 seconds is encoded as `002118` .
+This convention should be fine if your audio duration is under ~2.75 h (9999s), otherwise, you should change the padding in `RTTMDataset::_example_id` in `gss/dataset.py` .

 **NOTE:** If your RTTM contains too many segments, we suggest removing extremely short segments which are likely to be non-words or false alarms.
 In the future, we may build this option